Seniors with Alzheimer’s Can Enjoy the Holidays – Here’s How!

 If stress starts getting the better of you, take a brief time out away from your older adult so it won’t affect them.
 Step into another room (even the bathroom) to take some deep breaths or do a 2 minute calming exercise.

-With so many caregiving responsibilities, it will likely be overwhelming and stressful to do everything “like we used to” and be able to find ways to make them work for your older adult.
+With so many caregiving responsibilities, it will likely be overwhelming and stressful to do everything “like we used to” and find ways to make them work for your older adult.

 Minimize everyone’s stress by paring down and focusing on a few of the most meaningful traditions.